EDUCATE Workshop: Details

 Applicants must be scheduled to teach during the following fall and spring semesters.
 Preference will be given to those less than 6 years since PhD.
 To meet the goals of increasing diversity in the profession, the cohort will be chosen to represent a diverse set of institutions and instructors.

-The AEA will cover meals during the workshop and 2 night of lodging.
+The AEA will cover meals during the workshop and 2 night of lodging, under the condition that the accepted applicant attends ALL related workshop sessions and activities.
 Accepted applicants must make an electronic payment of $100 to confirm their spot in the workshop, details of which will be included in their acceptance notification.

 - Sam Allgood, University of Nebraska